syncfusion-content/maui-docs/MAUI/Carousel-View/LoadMore.md

 # Load More in .NET MAUI Carousel View (SfCarousel)

-Watch this video to quickly customize the .NET MAUI Carousel.
+Watch this video for a quick guide on customizing the .NET MAUI Carousel.

 {% youtube "https://www.youtube.com/watch?v=Q3eNppgpQ2Y" %}